Submission Instructions and

 Well, an awful lot of people are going to be reading your

-and Simple English Resources- Spelling, Grammar, Conjunctions,
+English Resources- Spelling, Grammar, Conjunctions, it

-it even has handy tips on often mispronounced words.
+even has handy tips on often mispronounced words.
 WRITERS

 AT TIME OF STORY SUBMISSION: